billybrewster/blog/content/arctic/spine2024/index.md

 Whatever my decision I knew that I had to thaw out my boots enough for me to be able to get my feet into them, so I brought the stove inside the tent, shut to door and carefully held the boots as close to the roaring flame as I dared.

-My fingertips were throbbing and numb and I asked the Sami for his opinion.
+My fingertips were throbbing and numb and I asked Magnus for his opinion.
 After a cursory glance he replied that just because my fingers are numb it doesn’t mean that I have frostbite, but I’m not a doctor.

 I inspected them again myself.
 They looked normal, there were no white patches or other discoloration and they felt malleable to touch.